 It’s unlikely your sales improvement will cover every single one of those sales levers, and that’s ok.

-But not being circumspect in your initial sales evaluation around where your team are now and how they got there is not a path for success.
+But not being circumspect in your initial sales evaluation around how your team are performing now is going to hamper the effectiveness of any sales improvement drive.

-Failing to standardise and understand current sales performance, and how the sales team are operating NOW means that you’ll potentially fall foul of one of the most common reasons that sales improvement programs fail.
+Failing to understand current sales performance, and how the sales team are operating NOW means that you’ll potentially fall foul of one of the most common reasons WHY sales improvement programs fail.